top of page

 Unfortunately, cracks in the new global governance system appear almost immediately.
 The five permanent members of the UN Security Council – US, UK, France, China, and Russia – use their veto powers to serve their own interests, even to the point of blocking UN resolutions with very large majorities.
 Americans and Europeans also exploit their control of the World Bank and the International Monetary Fund to pursue political objectives in the developing world.

-To most of the world, the term ‘Cold War’ is actually a gross misnomer.
-The logic of the Cold War dictates that Superpowers do not face off directly, but rather skirmish with each other in countless proxy wars throughout the developing world.
-With the exception of a small number of non-aligned nations, most countries in Africa, Latin America, Eastern Europe, and Asia – numbering more than 150 nations in total – eventually get sucked into the conflict.
-The Superpowers secure allies in developing countries by plying ‘friendly’ dictators with guns and money, which allows the despots to rule with near-impunity.
-The result is disastrous for poor countries; they are left deeply divided, undemocratic, violent, corrupt, economically stagnant, and highly unstable.
+To most non-Superpower nations, especially in the developing world, the term ‘Cold War’ is a gross misnomer.
+The logic of the Cold War dictates that Superpowers do not face off directly, but rather skirmish in countless proxy wars throughout the developing world.
+With the exception of a small number of non-aligned nations, most African, Latin American, Eastern European, and Asian countries – numbering more than 150 in total – get sucked into hot conflicts.
+The Western Superpower secures allies in developing countries by plying ‘friendly’ dictators with guns and money, which allows despots to rule with near-impunity.
+The result is disastrous for the affected countries; they are left deeply divided, undemocratic, violent, corrupt, economically stagnant, and highly unstable.

 Children conscripted to fight hot wars in the Cold War (Source: here)